ESMValGroup/ESMValTool/doc/sphinx/source/tutorials/episode_0.rst

 introduce you to some of the most important pages.

 .. admonition:: Meet the ESMValGroup
-   :class: note
+   :class: admonition-todo
-   :icon: pencil

-   Go to [github.com/ESMValGroup](https://github.com/ESMValGroup).
+   Go to https://github.com/ESMValGroup.
 This is the GitHub page of our 'organization'.
 Have a look around.
 How many collaborators are there?
 Do you know any of them?